Senior Clinical Research Associate Jobs

 The scope of responsibilities for a Senior Clinical Research Associate extends beyond what is typically expected of a junior CRA.
 Below are some of the primary duties that come with this role:

-• Collaborating with the sponsor and clinical trial team to plan and initiate clinical studies.
+• Working with the sponsor and clinical trial team to develop and launch clinical studies.

-• Developing trial protocols and ensuring compliance with regulatory guidelines such as Good Clinical Practice (GCP) and ICH guidelines.
+• Establishing trial protocols and guaranteeing compliance with standard guidelines such as Good Clinical Practice (GCP) and International Council for Harmonisation (ICH) guidelines.

 • Conducting site selection and assessing the qualifications of clinical trial sites.